 Tokyo has a fairly endless list of attractions, but you can get a lot done in a day if you’re strategic about it.
 On day 2, start early at Tsukiji Fish Market which is bustling with activity long before the sun comes up.
 You’ll need to taxi over before the first train if you’re planning on catching the daily tuna auction, and the inner market’s most popular sushi restaurants will have lines forming from the time those first morning trains start running.
 If you’re not such an early bird, the outer market has plenty of sushi shops with less of a wait time.

 Make your way over to the Asakusa district to experience the old-town vibe of Nakamise shopping street and Sensoji Temple, followed by a visit to Tokyo Skytree, the tallest observation tower in the city which opened in 2012.
 The blend of centuries-old tradition with the ultra-modern that you’ll find here perfectly captures the essence of Tokyo.
-End your afternoon with playtime and shopping in Tokyo’s anime and video game mecca of Akihabara, and stop by one of the district’s maid cafés for a true only-in-Japan experience.
+End your afternoon with playtime and shopping in Tokyo’s anime and video game mecca of Akihabara, and stop by one of the district’s maid cafes for a true only-in-Japan experience.

 Catch the bus or subway from Shibuya to the iconic Tokyo Tower, which before Skytree was the tallest structure in the city.
-Then head over to Shinjuku to experience the number one busiest train station in the world, along with towering skyscrapers, neon lights, and massive department stores and electronics shops.
+Then head over to Shinjuku to experience the busiest train station in the world, along with towering skyscrapers, neon lights, and massive department stores and electronics shops.
 If you’re an anime fan, you’ll want to catch a westbound train from Shinjuku for a visit to the Ghibli Museum in Mitaka, a suburb of west Tokyo (be warned – you’ll need to reserve tickets a month in advance on their website).
-End the day with some ramen or yakitori and a pub crawl in Shinjuku’s Golden Gai district, or down one of the alleyways of Shibuya’s nonbei yokocho (literal translation: ‘with karaoke’) into the wee hours of the morning if you’re so inclined.
+End the day with ramen or yakitori and a pub crawl in Shinjuku’s Golden Gai district, or down one of the alleyways of Shibuya’s nonbei yokocho (literal translation: ‘with karaoke’) into the wee hours of the morning if you’re so inclined.

 Day 4: Hakone, Kanagawa Prefecture

-While an entire trip could be dedicated just to sightseeing around Tokyo, if you haven’t opted for Tokyo DisneySea, then on day 4 head out to Hakone for some hot springs and nature.
+On day 4 head out to Hakone for some hot springs and nature.
 Peaceful forest walks, a pirate ship ride across a lake, and lucky black eggs boiled in a volcano spring await your pleasure.
 Spend the night in a traditional ryokan inn for some prime comfort and excellent Japanese food.

 Day 5: Nikko, Tochigi Prefecture

-Day 6: Kawaguchiko, Yamanashi Prefecture / Mt.
-Fuji, Shizuoka & Yamanashi Prefecture
+Day 6: Kawaguchiko, Yamanashi Prefecture / Mt Fuji, Shizuoka & Yamanashi Prefecture

 Day 7: Nagoya, Aichi Prefecture

 On day 7, catch the train to Nagoya in the Chubu (Central Japan) region.
-There, visit Nagoya Castle, one of the largest castles in all of Japan, catch up on some car history at the Toyota Automobile Museum, and eat some regional foods.
-Aichi prefecture is famous for its miso bean paste, which can be enjoyed in the local dish miso katsu, a fried pork cutlet served with a rich miso sauce.
+There, visit Nagoya Castle, one of the largest castles in Japan, catch up on some car history at the Toyota Automobile Museum, and eat some regional foods.
+Aichi is famous for its miso bean paste, which can be enjoyed in the local dish miso katsu, a fried pork cutlet served with a rich miso sauce.
 Those visiting Nagoya during the summertime should check out natsu basho, the annual Grand Sumo Summer Tournament held at the Aichi Prefectural Gymnasium.

 Days 8-9: Kyoto & Nara

 While it could easily take a month or more to visit all 2,000 of Kyoto’s temples and shrines, the city’s leading attractions can be enjoyed in a couple of days.
-Kyoto is home to 17 UNESCO World Heritage sites including Kiyomizudera temple, built on the slope of a mountain and the golden pavilion of Kinkakuji temple.
+Kyoto is home to 17 Unesco World Heritage sites including Kiyomizudera temple, built on the slope of a mountain and the golden pavilion of Kinkakuji temple.
 Take a peaceful stroll through the towering bamboo grove at Arashiyama and along the nearby Katsura River.